QCrBox/QCrBox/README.md

 *The future of small-molecule crystallography*

-Welcome to QCrBox, a project to provide an open-source platform aimed at revolutionizing general and quantum crystallography by addressing the field's core challenges: complex workflows, software interoperability, and reproducibility barriers.
+Welcome to QCrBox.
+This project provides an open-source platform aimed at revolutionizing general & quantum crystallography by addressing the field's core challenges: complex workflows, software interoperability, and reproducibility barriers.

-By integrating existing software into a unified, containerized environment, QCrBox aims to facilitate the adoption of advanced crystallographic methods and spur the development of new tools.
+QCrBox aims to facilitate the adoption of advanced crystallographic methods and spur the development of new tools by integrating existing software into a unified, containerized environment.
 Our goal is to streamline research processes, simplify software installation, enhance reproducibility, and improve reporting standards.

 We are currently working on completing the core framework.
-Feedback and collaboration is always welcome.
+[Feedback and collaboration](#get-in-touch) is always welcome.

 ## QCrBox Project Team